Andromeda's tenuous veil: A likely Milky Way nebula projected toward M31: Discussion

+The widths of the emission lines measured in the nebula are typically narrow, with velocity dispersions of $\lesssim 30\, \rm{\kms}$ for [\ion{O}{iii}]5007, H$\beta$, [\ion{N}{ii}], and [\ion{S}{ii}] (Table~\ref{tab:veloc_flux}).
+With respect to the velocity properties, the nebula shows consistent velocity dispersions for all the lines across the three MEGARA pointings.
+These low values are compatible with photoionized nebulae such as \textsc{H\,ii} regions \citep{weave}.
+For example, the emission line widths in the Sh 2-174 nebula are $\sigma \sim 11\, \rm{\kms}$, consistent with our measurements for [\ion{O}{iii}]5007 and H$\beta$.
+On the other hand, the narrow width of the lines is inconsistent with most shock-ionized nebula, according to the available literature.
+For example, ionized gas in all SNRs analyzed so far shows $\sigma >40\, \rm{\kms}$ \citep{points,Vicens-Mouret,DuartePuertas}.
+Galaxy-wide shocks, which are often found in galaxy interactions and clusters, present velocity dispersions much higher than 20 km s$^{-1}$ \citep{rich, weave}.

-The small width of the emission lines also challenges possible explanations involving planetary nebulae or Wolf-Rayet nebulae.
-These objects are expanding shells of material, with typical double peaked line profiles with expansion velocities of a few tens of km s$^{-1}$ (e.g. \citealt{Chu91,Montoro-Molina23}).
-In rare cases of very extended planetary nebula, the limb or only one side of the expanding shell may be detected, and thus a single-peaked, narrower emission line may be detected.
-However, in that case, the smaller velocity dispersion we measure in H$\beta$ compared to [N~II] would be unusual.
+The small width of the emission lines also challenges possible explanations involving planetary nebulae or Wolf-Rayet stars.
+These objects present expanding gas shells, with typical double peaked line profiles and expansion velocities of a few tens of $\kms$ (e.g., \citealt{Chu91,Montoro-Molina23}).